Essex Fells, New Jersey: Local government

 Essex Fells is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 The mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Essex Fells is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2025, the mayor of Essex Fells is Republican Edward A. Davis, whose term of office ends December 31, 2025.
-Members of the Essex Fells Borough Council are Michael W. Cecere (R, 2027), Bernard J. D'Avella III (R, 2026), Carolyn Goldman (R, 2025), John A. King (R, 2026), Margaret D. O'Connor (R, 2025) and William B. Sullivan (R, 2027).
+As of 2026, the mayor of Essex Fells is Republican Edward A. Davis, whose term of office ends December 31, 2029.
+Members of the Essex Fells Borough Council are Michael W. Cecere (R, 2027), Bernard J. D'Avella III (R, 2026), Carolyn Goldman (R, 2028), John A. King (R, 2026), Margaret D. O'Connor (R, 2028) and William B. Sullivan (R, 2027).

-In November 2014, the borough council appointed Greg Hindy to fill the vacant seat expiring in December 2016 that had been held by Jane McWilliams, until she resigned from office.
-In the November 2015 general election, Hindy was elected to serve the balance of the term of office.